ThrillStays

 How to get into backcountry skiing and splitboarding on a budget in 2026.
-Covers affordable gear, free terrain, avalanche education, and cost-saving tips.
+Affordable gear, free terrain, avalanche education, and real cost comparisons vs resort skiing.

 This post may contain affiliate links.
 Disclosure

 Resort skiing has become absurdly expensive.
-A single lift ticket at a major Colorado resort now costs $200 or more.
+Single-day lift tickets now exceed $300 at major US ski resorts during holiday periods.
 A season pass for the Ikon or Epic network runs $800 to $1,200 before you factor in travel, lodging, and the $18 beers at the base lodge.
-Meanwhile, the best skiing on the planet, untracked powder in vast alpine terrain with zero lift lines, costs nothing beyond the gear to get there and the knowledge to do it safely.
+Meanwhile, the best skiing on the planet — untracked powder in vast alpine terrain with zero lift lines — costs nothing beyond the gear to get there and the knowledge to do it safely.
 That is backcountry skiing and splitboarding, and despite the perception that it is an expensive, elite pursuit, it is more accessible and more affordable than resort skiing once you have the right equipment.

 But here is the critical caveat that distinguishes this article from the Instagram fantasy: backcountry skiing in avalanche terrain is genuinely dangerous.
-Avalanches kill approximately 150 people worldwide each year, and the majority of victims are experienced backcountry users.
+The winter of 2025-2026 has already seen 15 US avalanche fatalities as of late February, including 12 backcountry skiers or snowboarders.
+Nine people died in a single guided expedition near Castle Peak, California.
 Before you set foot in the backcountry, you need avalanche education, rescue equipment, and the judgment to make conservative decisions.
 This is not optional.
 It is the price of admission.

 Getting Started: The Gear